 Amazon is an online department store and marketplace with plenty of product categories including consumer electronics, apparel, health, beauty, food, and beverages.
-Amazon has localized sites for many countries, for example, Canada, England, Germany, Japan, and India.
-In the United States, they have a 49 percent share of all online retail spend and 5 percent of all retail sales.
+It has localized sites for many countries including Canada, England, Germany, Japan, and India.
+In the United States, Amazon has a 49 percent share of all online retail spend and 5 percent of all retail sales.
 In second place is eBay with a meager 7 percent of online retail spend.

 Amazon’s marketplace consists of many third-party sellers.
 Third-Party sellers account for two-thirds of Amazon’s sales.
 More than 300,000 U.S. small and medium-sized businesses sell on the site, and nearly 20 percent generate more than $1 million in sales.

-Amazon makes the process of selling on their platform straightforward, and you can sell items in various product categories.
+Amazon makes the process of selling on its platform straightforward, and you can sell items in various product categories.
 Separately, Amazon Handmade is for handmade, hand-altered, or hand assembled products.